sewenew/redis-plus-plus/README.md

 #### Getting Started

-The async interface is similar to sync interface, except that you should include *sw/redis++/async_redis++.h*, and define an object of `sw::redis::AsyncRedis`, and the related methods return `Future` object (so far, only `std::future` is supported, support for other implementations of *future* is on the way).
+The async interface is similar to sync interface, except that you should include *sw/redis++/async_redis++.h*, and define an object of `sw::redis::AsyncRedis`, and the related methods return `Future` object (so far, only `std::future` and `boost::future` are supported, support for other implementations of *future* is on the way).

+**NOTE**: When building your application code, don't forget to link libuv.

 ```
 #include <sw/redis++/async_redis++.h>